bzia/Soundhub/readme.md

 # Soundhub
 A spotify web player and social/music stats viewer!

+Uses sessionStorage and localStorage to keep relevant user and API data available to the app.

 Now Live! @ https://soundhub-app.herokuapp.com/

 ### Login Info
-You can either create a new account or use my test account; (note that passwords are encryped in the db)
+You can either create a new account or use my test account; (note that passwords are encryped in the db).
+After this, you can connect a spotify account.

 USERNAME: soundhubtester@gmail.com